wearefine/fae/docs/usage.md

 end
 ```

 `structure` is an array of nav items which are defined with the `item` method.
-The `item` method takes a title as the first argument, followed by a hash options.
+The `item` method takes a title as the first argument, followed by a hash of options.
 To nest subitems within an item, pass an array of items into the `subitems` option.

 ```ruby
 item(title, options = {})